dbuentello/slack-old-joe/README.md

 #### Deep Links
 - `slack://open?team=` works and opens the correct team
+- `slack://channel` works and opens the correct channel
+- `slack://file` works and opens the right file

 #### Network
 - Disconnecting from Wi-fi eventually results in the usual `Slack is trying to connect` messages